jesjos/active_record_upsert/README.md

 MyRecord.upsert({id: 1, wisdom: 3}, arel_condition: MyRecord.arel_table[:updated_at].lt(1.day.ago))
 ```

-The instance `#upsert` can also take keyword arguments to specify a condition, or to limit which attributes to upsert
+The instance method `#upsert` can also take keyword arguments to specify a condition, or to limit which attributes to upsert
 (by default, all `changed` attributes will be passed to the upsert):

 ```ruby